 The town of Aosta (pic n°2) is located at the crossroads of the Alpine passes of the Great and Little St. Bernard, in a beautiful alpine valley crowned by Mount Emilius (pic n°5).
-Rightly called the Rome of the Alps, Aosta has inherited from its Roman origins (it was called the colony of Augusta Praetoria during the Roman Empire) the orthogonal urban plan that is still visible today in the historic centre.
-The town still holds impressive remains of its Roman past, like the Arch of August and the Roman theatre.
+During the Roman Empire Aosta was named the 'Rome of the Alps' and it has inherited from its Roman origins the orthogonal urban plan that is still visible today in the historic center.
+The town still now holds impressive remains of its Roman past, like the Arch of August and the Roman theatre.

-In Aosta, one of the most interesting visits is undoubtedly the one to the Institut Regional Agri, a veritable school of agriculture where students are trained to produce not only the wines of the area, but also many other local products, especially cheese.
+In Aosta, one of the most interesting visits is undoubtedly the one to the Institut Regional Agri, a veritable school of agriculture where students are trained to produce not only the wines of the area but also many other local products, especially cheese.

 The area that is crossed by the wine road is famous for its fine wines.
 We mention among the white wines "Nus" with its Malvoise's version, "Petite Arvine", and "Blanc de Morgex".

 Well-known red wines are "Vin du Prevot", "Donnas", "Gamay", "Fumin", "Cornalin", and the variant of "Syrah" called "Caveau du Tresor".
 These are the typical wines of this region.

-Despite its poor lands, Val D'Aosta produces very good food.
+Aosta Valley produces very good food.
 We remember its apples and pears, its honey, Pan Ner (a special kind of bread), and naturally its cheese.
-"Fontina", "Reblec", "Fromadzo", "Seras" are some of the best-known cheeses produced in the valley.
+"Fontina", "Reblec", "Fromadzo", "Seras" are some of the best-known cheeses produced here.

 Some pics of the wine road in Aosta Valley: